axa-group/bauta.js/docs/developer-experience/readme.md

 ## Audience of this document

 This document is for anyone that is starting to learn about bauta.js library.
-This can be a developer that has just discovered bauta.js or person in a team that is wondering whether bauta.js could be helpful to them or cover their needs.
+For example a developer that has just discovered bauta.js or a techical lead in a team that is wondering whether bauta.js could be helpful to them or cover their needs.

 ## Reason for this document